satshree/inventory-management/README.md

 ## About ##

-A Very Basic Inventory Management System made for Mercantile Communications, Nepal.
+A Device Inventory Management System.
+Keep track of your devices with this app in convinient way.

 ## Requirements ##